-Position: Director and Associate Professor, LEAP Institute for the Arts
+Position: Associate Professor, LEAP Institute for the Arts

 - Arts Leadership; Arts and Cultural Policy; Arts and Cultural Management

 Department: Art and Art History, CLA Dean's Office, and LEAP